-The term 'Digital Wallet' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Digital Wallet' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A digital wallet is an electronic type of device which makes it possible for individuals to complete financial transactions electronically.
 They are also called e-wallets.
 There are several useful applications for using this technology.
 Consumers can utilize them to buy thing over the Internet with a computer or laptop.
 They might also employ them to buy an item or service in a store by using their smart phone to complete the transaction.
 These electronic wallets can be linked up directly to the person’s bank account as well.

 These phone versions of digital wallets could also contain a health card, driver’s license, loyalty memberships, and similar important identification documents.
 The technology permits these credentials to be transferred over to the terminal of the merchant wirelessly.
 The technology specifically is called NFC near field communication.
 More and more these days, these electronic wallets are being deployed to do more than conclude simple financial transactions.
 They also can verify the characteristics of the holder.